Education & Training

 Full Time

-• School Psychologist Scottsdale AZ
+• School Psychologist - ST

-Posted about 13 hours
+Posted about 8 hours

 The School Psychologist works to support students through avariety of mental health and developmental issues and aid in qualifyingstudents for additional support services.
 The School Psychologist is responsible for providing on-sitepsychological services to students under the jurisdiction of the state anddistrict.